-Effective communication can help us build relationships with our community and inform them about the projects, activities and services relevant to their interests.
+Effective communication helps build relationships with our community and informs them about the projects, activities and services relevant to their interests.

 Communication can help promote understanding of what we do, why we do it and how we support the community we all live and work in.
 This will support the development of an understanding of our role in the community.